buracc/Hexagon/README.md

 PS: The reason the projects 'iGuess' and 'GuessAPI' are called like that, is because we couldn't come up with a name and we just went with 'iGuess', and I couldn't be bothered to change the names (yet).

 #### Functional details summary
 The Hexagon app is an Ionic web application, which is connected to a MySQL database.
 The connection with the database (retrieving, and manipulating data) is handled with a RESTful API.
 The web app consists of two parts: the player's app, and the game master's app (basically the admin panel).
 On the player's app, players can obviously play the game, and on the admin panel, game masters can take control of games and manipulate data which is saved onto the database.
 The game communicates through sockets.
-There exists a socket.IO server, which handles all requests sent through sockets.
-An example would be, the game master sends a request through a socket which executes a function on all client's web page.
+There is a socket.IO server, which handles all requests sent through sockets.
+An example would be, the game master sends a request through a socket which executes a function on all client's web pages.

 ### 1. iGuess (Hexagon web project)